 We are walking distance from the beach - or shoulder ride distance for the kids.
 The beach is just as beautiful as we remember it from 4 years ago, although there has been a lot of development; there are now about 20 beach side cafe/bars serving frozen cocktails and fresh seafood food.
 You can get pancakes for breakfast and chips for tea (much to the kids delight).
 The waves are great for body surfing, not so good for swimming but Jess and Otto have enjoyed being thrashed about, jumping in the waves.
 Next stop elephants at Uduwalawe.

-But, it hasn't all been paradise so far: just in case some of you were about to disown us for being smarmy smuger than smug things, we have had a few mishaps already.
-We should definitely stick to our strengths (lounging by the pool and eating nice food).
+We've had an amazing stay here at Villa 80 thanks to Henry (our host and surrogate Grandad for the kids) but, it hasn't all been paradise so far: just in case some of you were about to disown us for being smarmy smugger than smug things, we have had a few mishaps already...

-The new home is expensive but amazing. $90 a night is more than our budget but we did get to watch England's disappointing performance in the rugby.
+Only a few miles down the beach but we felt we wanted a treat.
+The new home is more expensive but amazing.
+At $90 a night it's more than our budget but we did get to watch England's disappointing performance in the rugby.
 Mikes could rant forever about it, but let's just say at least we don't have the hassle of constantly looking for a way to watch England at 12:30am now.
 Even the Arrack didn't soften the blow!

 Search posts by destination: